elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-role-does-symmetry-play-in-the-mathematical-formulation-of-physical-laws.md

 url: /learn/mathematics/questions/what-role-does-symmetry-play-in-the-mathematical-formulation-of-physical-laws
 score: -1.0
 related_article1:
-    id: 105642
+    id: 105668
     title: >-
-        How is mathematical language used to describe physical laws?
+        What are the limitations of using mathematics to describe physical reality?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/how-is-mathematical-language-used-to-describe-physical-laws
+    url: /learn/mathematics/questions/what-are-the-limitations-of-using-mathematics-to-describe-physical-reality
 related_article2:
-    id: 105663
+    id: 105666
     title: >-
-        How do the Babylonian and Greek traditions differ in their approach to physics?
+        What is the significance of the minimum principle in modern physics?
     subject: Physics
-    url: /learn/physics/questions/how-do-the-babylonian-and-greek-traditions-differ-in-their-approach-to-physics
+    url: /learn/physics/questions/what-is-the-significance-of-the-minimum-principle-in-modern-physics
 related_article3:
     id: 105649
     title: >-